Recruit at PLU!

 At Pacific Lutheran University, employers are reaching a talent pool that spans 40 academic majors, 55 minors, and graduate and professional programs.
 PLU’s smaller size of 3,100 students means that your on-campus and online recruiting efforts are being efficiently used to reach the student body.

-Connect at a Career Fair
+Connect at a Virtual Career Fair

-Hold On-Campus Interviews
+Host On-Campus Interviews

 Schedule an Information Session

 Showcase your organization’s career, internship, volunteer, or post-graduate opportunities in an information session.
 Common topics include the types of opportunities at an organization, how to apply, resume and cover letter tips, career path insights, and career skills development.

 Student clubs and organizations provide a captive audience to promote your organization and the employment or volunteer opportunities available to students*.
 Contact PLU Alumni & Student Connections if you would like assistance in identifying a student club to connect with.